PAIN MANAGEMENT

 the otherwise relentless pain.
 Hypnosis gives you ‘time out’

-from the pain because it is a state of deep relaxation, some
+from the pain because it is a state of deep relaxation, some call

-relief from pain, you can achieve it.
+pain, you can achieve it.

 So say you experience chronic pain.
-You take some pain
+You take some pain relief

-has changed brands, but it goes on and on.
+changed brands, but it goes on and on.

 Or you have to go to the dentist and get a wisdom tooth